zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

-This is serious stuff.
+Chronic Stress is serious stuff.
 Like, change your brain chemistry permanently kind of stuff.

 Chronic stress is grinding stress.
 It wears people away day after day, year after year.
 Chronic stress destroys lives, bodies, and minds.
 It wreaks havoc through long-term attrition.

-It is the stress of poverty, dysfunctional families, violence, abuse, trauma, despised job, ethnic rivalry, war.
+It is the stress of poverty, dysfunctional families, violence, abuse, trauma, ethnic rivalry, war, but also potentially a despised job.
+One that you hate, but feel like you have no choice other than to stay.

 ---
-class: title, smokescreen, shelf, no-footer
+class: title

  # If you are experiencing chronic stress
  ## Consider seeking professional help.
-Please.
+[Please](https://www.psychologytoday.com/us/therapists).

 ???

 If you're experiencing chronic stress, please consider seeking professional health, like a licensed therapist.
 Please.

+This slide has a link to the "find a therapist" tool from Psychology Today that can help you search for someone.
+This is a medical issue that deserves medical care.
+There's no shame in that.

+You can also ask for a referral from your normal family doctor.

 ---
 class: img-caption